Banning, Minnesota

 Banning is a ghost town in Pine County, in the U.S. state of Minnesota.
+It is now a state park.

 History

 A post office called Banning was established in 1896, and remained in operation until 1912.
-The community was named for William L. Banning, a railroad contractor.
+The community was named for William L. Banning, a railroad contractor and Democratic politician.
+It is now located in Banning State Park, which was established in 1963.